tsuriga/imgurArchiver-chrome/README.md

 * Test the zooming with a variety of different image sizes in different window sizes, it may have some quirky behaviours for combinations I did not test for.
 The effect could be animated too with either CSS or JavaScript
+* Maybe use offsetWidth and offsetHeight so that there's no need to take borders into account manually
+* Only attach event listeners to images that need zoom and remove links from those that don't – like it is on imgur

 ## AUTHORS ##